Welcome to the Diamond Dove Home Page.

 Usually it takes a week after they leave the nest before the babies will be pecking seeds on their own.
 If we are hand feeding the babies we just stop feeding the them for a day and see what happens.
 Then if necessary we will feed them again and repeat the process.

 Eventually the parents will feel that the babies need to leave their cage and go live on their own.
+By this time the parents probably have already laid the eggs of the next clutch.
 The matter is usually precipitated by large babies continually pestering their parents for food even though they are fully capable of eating on their own.
 At an average age of 19 days, the parents will attack the babies when they begin to beg.
 At this point the babies should be removed an placed in a separate cage.
-Of course some babies need to leave a few days earlier and others can stay in the parents cage for thirty days or more.
-By then the baby is bored and ready to go out on his own..
+Of course some babies need to leave a few days earlier and others can stay in the parents cage for a much longer time if they are smart enough not to ask the parents for food any more.
+And if they volunteer to help with egg incubation that may also be a factor in their favor.
+But in any case the youngsters should be removed before the new babies hatch.
+Such babies can be kept in a "baby" cage for about three months with other babies.
+After that they will be sexually mature and will show interest in mating with each other.

 Isaac at age 10 days with the eggs of the next clutch